aws-amplify/docs/js/graphql.md

   }
 }

+# Provide the returned id from the CreatePost mutation as the "postId" variable
+# in the "variables" pane (bottom left pane) of the query editor:
+{
+  "postId": "returned-id-goes-here"
+}

-# Get a blog, its posts, and its posts comments.
+# Get a blog, its posts, and its posts' comments.
 query GetBlog($blogId:ID!) {
   getBlog(id:$blogId) {
     id